Navigation Operations Aboard USS America (LHA 6)

 |0

-This work, Navigation Operations Aboard USS America (LHA 6) [Image 4 of 4], by PO2 Cole Pursley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Navigation Operations Aboard USS America (LHA 6) [Image 3 of 3], by SA Jeadan Andre, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.